ProtectingElections/toolkit/README.md

 ## Editing introductory text

 Introductory text appears towards the top of the index.html file.
 Text can be edited directly.

 New paragraphs can be added by adding text between an opening and closing paragraph tag: `<p>` and `</p>`.

+Links take the format `<a href="https://www.idea.int/our-work/what-we-do/elections" target="_blank">Protecting Elections</a>`. `https://www.idea.int/our-work/what-we-do/elections` is the url and `Protecting Elections` is the clickable text.
+If `target="_blank"` is included, the link will open in a new tab.